Do I Need A Solar Permit?

 Solar modules produce DC electricity, while most homes and businesses use AC electricity.
 An inverter is a piece of equipment that converts DC to AC.
 There are a few types of inverters, outlined below.

 These are the oldest and least expensive kind of inverters.
 Modules will be wired into strings, which must have the same voltage and amperage throughout the string.
-In order to achieve consistent voltage and amperage throughout a string, the modules must be arranged with the same pitch and azimuth and shading as the others.
-If one module in a string has lower voltage (due to shade, for an example) then the rest of the modules in that string will operate at the level of the lowest-performing module.
+To achieve consistent voltage and amperage throughout a string, the modules must be arranged with the same pitch and azimuth and shading as the others.
+If one module in a string has a lower voltage (due to shade, for example) then the rest of the modules in that string will operate at the level of the lowest-performing module.

 This also means that modules with different pitches or azimuths can be wired together in a “branch” without causing any performance issues.
 Additionally, the failure of a single inverter will not de-energize the entire solar system